According to the CDC, approximately 4.5 million dog bites occur each year in the United States. Almost 1 out of 5 bites becomes infected.

 Minnesota has a dog bite statute which is very favorable to injured persons.
 It provides, in relevant part, “If a dog, without provocation, attacks or injures any person who is acting peaceably in any place where the person may lawfully be, the owner of the dog is liable in damages to the person so attacked or injured to the full amount of the injury sustained.”
 Minn.
 Stat. § 347.22.
 Thus, the owner of a dog is strictly liable for any injury the dog inflicts on a victim, unless the victim mistreated or provoked the dog.

 If you’ve been injured by a dog, your first priority should be to obtain proper medical care.
 Your next step should be to contact an experienced Dog Bite attorney to ensure that your rights are protected.
-The attorneys at Suk Law Firm have represented dog bite victims and their families for over 40 years and have won numerous large verdicts and settlements of up to $250,000 for injuries sustained as a result of interactions with an aggressive dog.
+The attorneys at Suk Law Firm have represented dog bite victims and their families and have won numerous large verdicts and settlements of up to $250,000 for injuries sustained as a result of interactions with an aggressive dog.
 We also routinely handle much smaller cases involving minor dog bites, usually children.
 If you have been bitten by a dog, you may be entitled to compensation for lost wages, medical expenses, and pain and suffering.

 There is a six-year statute of limitations for dog bite claims, but it is crucial that you take action as soon as possible to preserve evidence, contact witnesses, and ensure that your rights are protected.
 If a minor is involved, the statute of limitations may be extended.